2002 Toyota Century V12 (GZG50)

 ABOUT THIS TOYOTA CENTURY

 The records on this Century start with the JDM auction report at 167,400km where it was auctioned in Japan and imported into Canada.
+It received a Japanese auction grade of 3.5 with 'B' grade interior - a top grading for a vehicle with this mileage.
 It was first registered to a BC Lawyer in April 2023, and sold to Lawrence Romanosky in April 2024 with 176,412 km.
 An Out-Of-Province inspection was carried out by Henninger Toyota in May 2024 at 178,904km.
 Henninger replaced the front ball joints, tie rod ends, front lower control arms, rear brake rotors and pads, aligned the car, and replaced the hood struts at a cost of $3,952.
 Engine oil filter and air filter were replaced by the owner, and 10w30 oil was renewed as well as the wiper blades.
+In Dec 2024, at just over 180,000km, the car was given a transmission service (fluid and filter) along with a new battery.
+The car was also treated to a 3-stage polish and wax at this time.

 A Youtube video on the AutomotivePress channel featured this car in July 2023, which is where the current owner saw it, tracked the car down and purchased it.